Unity-Technologies/com.unity.multiplayer.samples.bitesize/Experimental/DedicatedGameServer/README.md

 Unity moves clients to the Metagame scene.
 From here you can use the main menu to connect to a server.
 Select the **Find Match** to join a matchmaking queue to connect to a server.
 Select **Join with Direct IP** to connect to a server directly when you know its IP address.
 In both cases Unity moves clients to the game scene when the client connects.

 #### Autoconnect mode
-A client with the autoconnect mode will automatically connect to a local server, without first moving to the Metagame scene.
-This can be used to make testing faster.
-To set autoconnect mode on the main editor, if the main editor has the client role, use the bootstrapper window (menu DedicatedGameServerSample -> Bootstrapper).
-It can also be set directly in the configuration file (startupConfiguration.json).
-On Multiplayer Play Mode players, the bootstrapper window is not available, so the option needs to be changed manually in each player's configuration file.
-You can find each player's files in the "Pacakges/VP" directory.
+Use the autoconnect mode to automatically connect as a client to a local server without moving to the Metagame scene.
+You can use this mode to speed up testing.

+To enable autoconnect mode on the main editor, do the following:

+1. Set the editor [multiplayer role](multiplayer-roles.md) to **Client**.
+2. Open the StartupScene
+3. In the Hierarchy window, select the **ApplicationEntryPoint** GameObject.
+4. In the **ApplicationEntryPoint** component, select the **Autoconnect if client** checkbox .

 ---
 <br>